pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   The remote management port.
 Default is 0 (disabled)

 compression
-  The compression type (none, gzip).
-Default is gzip
+  The compression type (none, gzip, zstd).
+Default is zstd

 compression_level
-  The compression level (1..9).
-Default is 9
+  The compression level.
+Default is 3

 log_type
   The logging type (console, file, syslog).
 Default is console